 The Concert Choir has in the past several years performed in New York City, Washington D.C., Great Britain, Bavaria and Spain and now Italy.
 While abroad, they performed in some of the most famous cathedrals of London, Salzburg, Innsbruck, Madrid, Segovia and Barcelona.
 The most recent overseas excursion was in March 2016 when the ensemble traveled and performed across Spain and especially the exquisite Sagrada Familia Basilica in Barcelona, Spain.
 The concert choir is humbled and honored to be performing at St. Peter’s Basilica at the Vatican and at the Basilica of St. Francesco d’Assisi during our 2019 tour of Italy.

 The Concert Choir is directed by Dr. Laura Diddle.

 Choralia is a 120-voice treble ensemble that performs music specifically composed or arranged for female voices.
 The group is open to any interested female singer on campus, regardless of major.
 Its ranks include students from nearly every academic major on campus.

 Choralia can be heard in the concert hall, at alumni events and in the Brookings community.
 They have performed at the South Dakota and North Central regional conferences of the American Choral Directors Association.
 Choralia also hosts the “Festival of Women’s Voices,” an event that brings over 150 high school female singers to campus to work with a nationally-recognized guest conductor.

-Choralia has embarked on both national and international tours, including recent programs in Nashville, TN; as well as Russia, where they performed in St. Petersburg, Novgorod, and Moscow.
+Choralia has embarked on both national and international tours, including recent programs in Nashville, Tennessee; as well as Russia, where they performed in St. Petersburg, Novgorod and Moscow.

 Membership is open to all female university students and meets at 3 p.m.
 Mondays and Wednesdays.